 Groundwater is defined as subsurface water in soils and geologic formations that are fully saturated all or part of the year.
 It includes areas where saturation of the soils and geology fluctuate, including areas of capillary fringe.
 Groundwater bearing formations sufficiently permeable to transmit and yield significant quantities of water are called aquifers.
 A groundwater basin is defined as a hydrogeologic unit containing one large aquifer or several connected and interrelated aquifers.

 Where an aquifer or a number of aquifers underlie a depression that is surrounded or nearly surrounded by hills or mountains, they make up a groundwater basin.
-Water-bearing geologic units that do not meet the exact definition of an aquifer occur throughout the Region within groundwater basins.
+Water-bearing geologic units that do not meet the exact definition of an aquifer occur throughout the North Coast Region within groundwater basins.
 For instance, there are shallow, low permeability zones throughout the region that have extremely low water yields.

 Therefore, for basin planning purposes, the term “groundwater” includes all subsurface waters, whether or not these waters meet the classic definition of an aquifer or occur within identified groundwater basins.

-Existing and potential beneficial uses applicable to groundwater in the Region include Municipal and Domestic Water Supply (MUN), reflecting the importance of groundwater as a source of drinking water in the region and as required by the State Board's Sources of Drinking Water Policy (See Appendix 7).
+Existing and potential beneficial uses applicable to groundwater in the North Coast Region include Municipal and Domestic Water Supply (MUN), reflecting the importance of groundwater as a source of drinking water in the region and as required by the State Water Board's Sources of Drinking Water Policy (See Appendix 7).
 Other beneficial uses for groundwater include: Industrial Water Supply (IND), Industrial Process Water Supply (PRO), Agricultural Water Supply (AGR), and Freshwater Replenishment to Surface Waters (FRSH), among others.
 Occasionally, groundwater is used for other purposes (e.g., groundwater pumped for use in aquaculture operations).

 WATER QUALITY OBJECTIVES